 Quakerism emerged in 17th century England, a period of religious and political upheaval in which the inherent authority of royalty, feudal lords, and the church were all actively questioned.
 The years had ended in which those who would translate the Bible into English were persecuted.
 The King James Bible of 1611 made the Scriptures available to more English-speaking people than ever before.
-Now people could read the Word of God for themselves, one by one individually or together, in their native tongue.
+Now people could read the Word of God for themselves, individually or together, in their native tongue.

 Many beliefs that became part of Quaker faith and practice were not original with Quakers, who felt and knew the powerful currents of change in their time.
 A sect called the Levellers stressed human equality.
 The Puritans sought simpler forms of worship and believed that individuals, reading the Bible, could hear and understand the voice of God.
-The Seekers, disillusionedDisillusioned with churches altogether, waited for God to be revealed, the Seekers waited, sometimes in silence, for God to be revealed.
+Disillusioned with churches altogether, the Seekers waited, sometimes in silence, for God to be revealed.
 The Ranters knew that God was indwelling in each soul, though their ways of expressing what they thought was the Spirit included overindulgence in tobacco and alcohol.
 The phrase "the Inner Light" was not original with Quakers; nor was the belief that there was something of God in each person.